btzy/lieuzhenghong.com/root/group_testing.md

 It turns out that depth-first search opens up some further optimisations.
-The idea is that once we find the first infected individual we can stop and change the subgroup size, thus using fewer tests overall.
+The idea is that once we find the first infected individual we can stop and "reset" the search, using fewer tests overall.

 Suppose we conduct our tests, using the depth-first search procedure, pausing just after we have identified the first infected individual (in our example, it is the 13th person).
-But note here that we have totally no information about the people behind the 13th person.
+But note here that we have no information whatsoever about the people behind the 13th person.
 More specifically, we know that persons 1 to 12 are not infected, and (of course) that person 13 is infected,